dastrzelecka/challenge_portfolio_DorStr/README.md

 # challenge_portfolio_DorStr

-This is a portfolio created during Dare IT Challenge - "Zostań testerem manualnym".
+This is a portfolio created during ongoing Dare IT Challenge - "Zostań testerem manualnym".
 Throughout the seven-week challenge, I am revisiting the knowledge I have gained in the field of ISTQB and acquiring the practical skills necessary for a tester's job.

 ## Skills gained: